by dodopayments

 }

-method to get the raw Response
+You can also use the .withResponse() method to get the raw Response along with the parsed data.

 const client = new DodoPayments();

-const response = await client.payments
+const response = await client.checkoutSessions

 .asResponse();